 The first step is to determine the nature of your online platform.
 Is our target marketing minors under 18 or you are aware such minors use the platform?
 If so, the law applies to you.
 Actual knowledge also exists if a minor contacts you through the platform.

 The next step of the analysis addresses registration.
 Specifically, the law only applies to situations where individuals register with your platform before uploading content.
-If no registration is required, then you have no duty to comply with the law.
-Keep in mind, however, that registering to leave comments on your blog posts qualifies as registration.
+You have no duty to comply with the law if individuals do not register.
+Keep in mind, however, that registering to leave comments on your blog posts qualifies.

 Finally, you must notify the individual who sends in a request that the removal of the content does not ensure it cannot be found elsewhere on the web.
 As mentioned above, a strange law to say the least.